norbusan/ptex2pdf/README.md

-  to generate github flavored markdown check for files using kpathsea instead of opening directly, to allow for input of files found by kpathsea (closes github issue 1)
+  to generate github flavored markdown check for files using kpathsea instead of opening directly, to allow for input of files found by kpathsea (closes github issue 1) file name checks: first search for arg as is, then try .tex and .ltx (closes github issue: 3)

 ## Copyright and License ##